doomguy/chimera/README.md

 See also the list of [contributors](https://github.com/doomguy/chimera/contributors) who participated in this project.

 ## License
-This project is licensed under the Unlicense - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Unlicense - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 * Hat tip to anyone whose code was used!